Posts Tagged ‘student voice’

 Space Explorations, Science Fiction Writing, Shadow Puppet Shows: An Interdisciplinary Unit

 I’ve discussed offering electives to my gifted elementary students.
 My group of 2nd/3rd graders chose space.
 It began as one would expect any study of space would begin – watching videos, visiting NASA websites, even playing some online games.
 They then selected planets to learn and research about.
 They learned basic researching skills and created a guide to their planets.
 This evolved into them working in pairs or trios to combine their planets to create new planets, aliens who inhabit their planet, and stories about them.
-In process now, they are creating shadow puppets in Tinkercad, cutting them on my Cricut machine, and fine tuning their scripts for the shadow puppet shows they will perform for younger grades.
-(Note: This blog post will be updated with recordings of their shadow puppet shows once completed.
+In process now, they are creating shadow puppets in Tinkercad, cutting them on my Cricut machine, and fine tuning their scripts for the shadow puppet shows they performed for younger grades.

 Standards Addressed